Settings

 Who is your favorite historical person in computer science?
 (And why)

-fullstick 10 months ago
+fullstick a year ago

 Lynn Conway.
 I didn't know about her until she passed away, but learning about her helped me gather courage to come out.
 She was also a pioneer in electrical engineering and computer science.